fhueske/flink-sql-demo/demo_script.md

 * What do we show in this demo
   * Flink SQL processing data from different storage systems
-  * Flink SQL using HCatalog as an external, persistent catalog
+  * Flink SQL using Hive Metastore as an external, persistent catalog
   * Batch/Stream unification of queries in action
   * Different ways to join dynamic data
   * Creating Tables with DDL